wp-plugins/query-monitor/readme.txt

 I know!

 == Changelog ==

+= 2.6.2 =
+* Fix two fundamental stability and compatibility issues (great news)
+* Various visual tweaks
+* Handle some uncommon use cases of the HTTP API

 = 2.6.1 =
 * Remove a file that was accidentally committed to the wordpress.org repo